stomita/deamd/README.md

 # DeAMD

-Gulp stream which transforms the UMD-style script to disable AMD detection
+Gulp stream transforming a UMD-style script to the one without AMD detection

 ## Objective